 Overcome Scalability Hurdles

-In order to achieve this performance, you require a cache that scales easily and cost-effectively without hitting any memory or computational limits.
-Memory, as we’ve discussed it, refers to the physical box that NCache, as an in-memory datastore, is confined within.
-And we are discussing computational limits in terms of the processing required to employ all the NCache features that interest you.
-You could also call this the maximum processing limit.
-However, NCache allows you to add a server node to your cache cluster, which essentially acts like a new physical node – giving you additional resources to work with.
+Optimal performance requires a cache that scales easily and cost-effectively without hitting any memory or computational limits.
+In terms of NCache, memory refers to the physical hardware that NCache, as an in-memory datastore, is confined within.
+Whereas, computational limits specify the processing required to utilize all the NCache features needed.
+NCache addresses this limitation by dynamically adding server nodes to the cache cluster, giving you additional resources to work with.

-Clearly, NCache has a lot to offer, but here are a few features we’ve discussed to get you started on integrating your database and cache.
+Clearly, NCache has a lot to offer.
+The following are a few NCache features to get you started on integrating your database and cache:

-NCache allows you to use a Cache Loader to get around the first challenge of populating the cache.
-NCache then calls it after registration to prepopulate the cache on start-up.
+NCache’s Cache Loader helps you to populate the cache with data on startup.
+Once the configured datasets are deployed, the Loader uses them to populate the cache on start-up.
 This method, however, is likely to produce stale data.
-Any change in the data source that occurs after the user loads the necessary data during cache start-up outdates it.
-To prevent this invalidation, NCache has another feature called Cache Refresher that uses a defined refresh period to synchronize with the database.
+Any change in the data source that occurs after the required data is loaded during cache start-up outdates it.
+To prevent this invalidation, NCache has another feature called Cache Refresher that uses a defined refresh interval to synchronize with the database.

 Simplify Application Logic Using Read-Through and Write-Through

-NCache provides users with the ability to use transparent read/write operations on the data source via Read-Through and Write-Through/Write-Behind caching, which allows client applications to read or write data to the data source via cache directly if they deem it necessary.
-In the former, in case of a cache miss, NCache calls your Read-Through provider to get data from the database itself.
-In the latter, whenever your application updates a cached item, it tells NCache to also call write-through/write-behind to update the database (whether the update takes place immediately depends on the provider used).
+NCache provides you with transparent read/write operations on the data source via Read-Through and Write-Through/Write-Behind caching, which allows client applications to read or write data to the data source directly via cache if necessary.
+For example, if there is a cache miss during Get operation, NCache invokes the Read-Through provider to get data from the database itself.
+Conversely, if your application updates a cache item, it tells NCache to also call the write-through/write-behind provider to update the database (whether the update takes place immediately depends on the provider used).
 This approach makes your client application logic much simpler.

 Conclusion